nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 Improving a module is always welcome and is carefully managed by Nuxeo developers.
 Process is through a JIRA "Contribution" ticket and [GitHub](https://github.com/nuxeo).
 Depending on the nature of your changes, you might be asked to sign and return the [Contributor Agreement](#contributoragreement).
 This is mandatory for everything that isn't minor improvement or bugfix.
 You may get credentials to commit directly when you get used to submitting pull requests and that those one respect the framework logic and quality rules.&nbsp;

 1. Create a [JIRA "Contribution" ticket](http://jira.nuxeo.com/browse/NXP) that will hold a description of your improvements, functionally and technically.
-2. Send an email to <a>the nuxeo-dev mailing list</a>, or&nbsp;post on [the Nuxeo Google+ community](https://plus.google.com/communities/117410347547563540242), to notify the community as well as Nuxeo developers.
+2. Post on [the Nuxeo Google+ community](https://plus.google.com/communities/117410347547563540242), to notify the community as well as Nuxeo developers.
 3. Nuxeo will approve your specifications (or ask you some more information/change) and will give you recommendations.
 The JIRA issue will be in "specApproved" state.
 4. Read the [Coding and design guidelines]({{page space='corg' page='coding-and-design-guidelines'}}).
 5. [Fork](http://help.github.com/fork-a-repo/) the project on [GitHub](https://github.com/nuxeo/).